So far, so good...

 Echinacea with two Bumble Bees

 Oh dear.
 It's just gone over thirty degrees, and I've been in the water race weeding in the shade.
 The Gunnera leaves are huge and scratchy, but fun to duck in and around.
 I've found thousands of coarse green Carex seedlings (my culling session earlier in spring took out all their parents).
-The Japanese irises have only just finished flowering, and the waterside ferns are fresh and green, as always.
+The iris confusa has only just finished flowering, and the waterside ferns are fresh and green, as always.

 Stu the Lamb is Sick

 Oh dear (again).
 There is a problem with Stu the pet sheep-lamb.
 He is not well, so Non-Gardening Partner has cleaned his bottom (no problem there) and is now off down the road to borrow a shot of penicillin.
 Sheep 'unwellness' is impossible to diagnose, even for a vet.
 Dear Stu - we can't really do much else.
 He's also been given a dose of Selenium (Canterbury paddocks are deficient in this necessary element).
 I feel quite sad about Stu.